jaegerpicker/the-push/PITCHME.md

 +++

-- Websockets: <!-- .element: class="fragment" --> <small>From Wiki: WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
-The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011, and the WebSocket API in Web IDL is being standardized by the W3C. <!-- .element: class="fragment" --> It's a reimplementation of TCP/IP sockets over a subset of the HTTP protocol. </small>
+- Websockets: <!-- .element: class="fragment" --> <small>From Wiki: 'WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
+The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011, and the WebSocket API in Web IDL is being standardized by the W3C.' <!-- .element: class="fragment" --> It's a reimplementation of TCP/IP sockets over a subset of the HTTP protocol. </small>
 +++
 - Browser Notifications: <!-- .element: class="fragment" --> <small>Notifications that display rather the browser has focus or not.
 Appear very like notifications from desktop applications.</small>
 +++